open-rpa/docs/docs/flow/ConfigurationValues.md

 # Default: false - If set to true, will chage default permissions on buildin roles, most significantly, members of the users role, cannot see the users role.
 # This allow isolating users from other users and/or groupeing the in customers with dedicated roles.
 multi_tenant=
+enable_guest= # Default: false - Allow issuing guest tokens.
+The guest user is not a member of users and can be used by applications for anonymous access

-cleanup_on_delete_customer= # Default: false - Try and auto delete all associated data and user/roles when deleting a customer.
+enable_gitserver= # Default: false - Enable git api, to allow using openflow as a git server from /git endpoint enable_gitserver_guest= # Default: false - Allow anonymous access to /git, and allows using guest as part of the ACL on branches enable_gitserver_guest_create= # Default: false - Allow anonymous users to create new git repositories ( there will then allow anyone to update them ) cleanup_on_delete_customer= # Default: false - Try and auto delete all associated data and user/roles when deleting a customer.
 Be ware !!!! cleanup_on_delete_user= # Default: false - Try and auto delete all associated data and user/roles when deleting a customer.
 Be ware !!!! ( force hard delete ) api_bypass_perm_check= # Default: false - Completly disable **ALL** permission checks, allowing anyone to see and do everything